akeight/mova-graph/README.md

 * Does this project provide meaningful evidence of those skills?
 * Which career requirements am I still missing?
 * Should I prioritize another course, project, internship, or organization?
-* What changes if I choose a different academic or career direction?

 Traditional planning systems show students what they must complete.